Moab, Utah Packing Lists For Spring, Summer, Fall and Winter

 When it’s time to start packing for your trip, use our Moab Utah Packing Lists for spring, summer, fall and winter.

-Make a list of the things to do in Moab and plan your packing based on the activities you’ll do.
+Then make a list of the things to do in Moab and plan your packing based on the activities you’ll do.

 The lists are fairly comprehensive and you may not need every item depending on your type of travel or the things you will do.
 Make modifications to the Moab packing checklists as needed.